Dirty-money hub Dubai must clean up its real estate sector

 Reports also show that individuals under international sanctions are finding safe haven in Dubai.
 Leaked private real estate data cited in today’s reports reveals that organised crime figures and politicians are flocking to Dubai to purchase property.

 On paper, Dubai has made promises to clean up its act.
 After international criticism, the country strengthened its anti-money laundering rules.
-For example, real estate agents, developers, trust and corporate services providers and lawyers involved in real estate transactions in the Dubai International Financial Centre (DIFC) are now required to conduct due diligence on customers and register with the Dubai Financial Services Authority (DFSA) for anti-money laundering supervision.
+For example, real estate agents, developers, trust and corporate services providers and lawyers involved in real estate transactions who are registered in the Dubai International Financial Centre (DIFC) are now required to conduct due diligence on customers and register with the Dubai Financial Services Authority (DFSA) for anti-money laundering supervision.
 This includes identifying the beneficial owner of legal customers and applying extra scrutiny to foreign politically exposed persons.

 Despite these improvements, the Dubai Financial Services Authority (DFSA) completed only two investigations by the end of last year.
 No enforcement action appears to have been taken in the real estate sector.
 Furthermore, only 12 entities actually registered with the DFSA last year – an alarmingly low figure that raises red flags over whether Dubai takes its own regulations seriously.